gazanas/petitions/README.md

 # Minimal Petitions Application

 An application used to create petitions.
+This application is built upon a minimal mvc framework I built.

 Real time voting results using long polling.